Investing in cryptocurrencies comes with significant risk. You could lose all the money you invest. Please read our risk warning here.

 Tether (USDT)

-Tether is among the most popular stablecoins, currently with a market cap of $82,826,176,152.
+Tether is among the most popular stablecoins, currently having a market cap of $82,826,176,152.
 It has been around for almost a decade now.
 Also, Tether is dollar-backed, meaning you can exchange one coin for a U.S. dollar.

 Tether is accessible and tradeable on approximately 31 crypto lending platforms.